hbc/NGS_Data_Analysis_Course/sessionI/lessons/03_searching_files.md

 ---
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*

-* *The materials used in this lesson was derived from work that is Copyright © Data Carpentry (http://datacarpentry.org/).
+* *The materials used in this lesson were derived from work that is Copyright © Data Carpentry (http://datacarpentry.org/).
 All Data Carpentry instructional material is made available under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0).*

 * *Adapted from the lesson by Tracy Teal.
 Contributors: Paul Wilson, Milad Fatenejad, Sasha Wood, and Radhika Khetani for Software Carpentry (http://software-carpentry.org/)*